-- Administration costs can vary depending on a clear explanation from the applicant regarding the complexity, the length and the total amount of the project. - Regional organisations with governmental core funding and operational budget cannot claim for administration costs (e.g. KRG, KSB, NRBHSS).

-Infrastructure costs for permanent facilities

-The project can claim a maximum of 50% of the operating costs of the facility.
+- Materials - All material related expenses relevant to the project activities (e.g. office supplies, equipment). - Administration - Administration costs can vary depending on a clear explanation from the applicant regarding the complexity, the length and the total amount of the project. - Regional organisations with governmental core funding and operational budget cannot claim for administration costs (e.g. KRG, KSB, NRBHSS). - Infrastructure costs for permanent facilities - The project can claim a maximum of 50% of the operating costs of the facility.
 Applicants must provide a concrete plan for covering infrastructure and capital costs in the long term, including funding from other sources.
 In the event that applicants prove that they have been unsuccessful in retrieving other sources of funding, all operating costs of the facility may be funded.